Chapter 3 Data processing

 If they are not still in your work environment, you will need to load your saved settings compiled at the end of the vignette settings page:

-You can process your survey data with these sightings using a single function, process_surveys()
+You can process your survey data with these sightings using a single function, process_surveys(), which takes two primary arguments: the filepath(s) to your DAS survey data, and your settings object.
+For example:

 Behind the scenes